Skip to main content

 Spanish modules for 2024/25 are offered at Beginner, Elementary, Intermediate and Advanced levels.

 All language modules are taught in-person, on the Mile End campus.
-The modules offered in 2024-25 are listed below.
+The modules offered for semester 2 of 2024-25 are listed below.
+The full list of modules and levels (including year-long modules with one 2-hour session per week) will be offered again from September 2025.

 To help with your application, you can use this form to find the right module code.
 You will then need to follow the instructions on the form to submit your application.